-Robert “Bob” C. Park, Jr. is Senior Counsel at Selzer Gurvitch and chair of the firm’s Real Property Taxation Practice.
+Robert “Bob” C. Park, Jr. is Senior Counsel at Selzer Gurvitch and a member of the firm’s Real Property Taxation Practice.
 Bob is well-known for his knowledge of property tax law and a recognized leader in the field of alternative dispute resolution (ADR).

 Throughout his career, Bob has shown a knack for finding creative ways to forge common ground between adversarial parties, in both tax appeals and real estate-related litigation.
 He focuses on building comprehensive case strategies that protect his clients’ interests while providing a path forward once their disputes have been resolved.
 His reputation for credibility, integrity, and honesty facilitates collaboration with key stakeholders, and his extensive experience affords clients the insights needed to make strategic decisions throughout the dispute resolution process.